datocms/ecommerce-website-demo/README.md

-# A Company Website Demo using Next.js 13 and DatoCMS
+# An Ecommerce Website Demo using Next.js 13 and DatoCMS

 This example showcases a TypeScript Next.js 13 website with App Router (app) — using [DatoCMS](https://www.datocms.com/) as the data source.